rcpch/digital-growth-charts-react-client/README.md

 ## Technical Notes
 Built in React 16.13.1, using the Semantic UI (React) 0.88.2 styling library.
-It currently relies on the server running on port 5000 of localhost

 It differs from the Flask client in that the measurement form accepts only one measurement at a time.
 In the Flask client, if height and weight are both entered, a BMI is automatically calculated.